LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 § 98.
 Statements to a Nonclient

 § 99.
-A Represented NonclientThe General Anti-Contact Rule
+A Represented Nonclient—The General Anti-Contact Rule

 § 100.
 Definition of a Represented Nonclient